tommasomoretti/nameless-analytics-client-side-tracker-tag/README.md

 * purchase
 * refund

-Push ecommerce data into dataLayer as follow:
+Push ecommerce data into the dataLayer as follows:

 ```javascript
 dataLayer.push({ ecommerce: null });